Demi Lovato Compliments Hannah Brown On Fierce New Instagram Photo

 Brown’s comment section was filled with praise from fellow Bachelor and Bachelorette stars.
 Even Demi Lovato offered her support.

-“HOT,” Lovato wrote in all caps a long with several fire emojis.
+“HOT,” Lovato wrote in all caps a long with several fire emoji.

-Lovato is a huge fan of the show and even made an appearance for the live finale episode when she got to meet Brown and the two became fast friends.
+Lovato is a huge fan of the show and even made an appearance for the live finale episode when she got to meet Brown, and the two became fast friends.
 Lovato was also there when Brown shared with the world that she was not in a relationship upon the show’s conclusion.

 Brown did find love on the show, but it did not end well.
-She fell in love with more than one man but when faced with making a final decision, she picked Jed Wyatt over Tyler Cameron.
+She fell in love with more than one man, but when faced with making a final decision, she picked Jed Wyatt over Tyler Cameron.
 While she didn’t know it at the time, Wyatt had actually gone on the show not to find a potential partner but to gain media exposure and promote his music career.
 He had planned to continue his relationship with his former girlfriend when he returned home from the show.

 Tyler Cameron was spotted in NYC with Gigi Hadid, days after spending the night with Hannah Brown. https://t.co/1ZvppejMA7 pic.twitter.com/pBrvTrL6WC